Examining the long history of the ‘outside agitator’ narrative - KESQ

 (CNN) — As university administrators and law enforcement crack down on campus protests over Israel’s war in Gaza, they’re invoking a familiar trope: the “outside agitator.”

-Elsewhere, Emory University President Gregory Fenves referenced “highly organized, outside protesters” in a university-wide letter on Friday about the law enforcement response to demonstrations a day earlier.
+Elsewhere, Emory University President Gregory Fenves said in an April 26 university-wide letter that “highly organized, outside protesters” were behind an encampment that prompted the school to call in law enforcement.
 Videos captured police wrestling people, including at least one Emory professor, to the ground, and a CNN crew witnessed officers using pepper spray and pepper balls on the crowd.

-University officials said in another letter on Thursday that 20 of the 28 people arrested were Emory community members.
+On Monday, Fenves walked back his earlier statement, saying members of the Emory community were involved in the encampment.
+He also apologized for the mischaracterization and said he was “devastated that members of our community were caught up in law enforcement activity.”

 In these instances, and others, authorities have not offered many specifics about who the “outside agitators” are, how significant their numbers are or how they differentiated outsiders from university-affiliated protesters.

 Large-scale social movements can certainly be vulnerable to groups who seek to capitalize on the chaos for their own ends, said Aldon Morris, a professor emeritus of sociology and African American studies at Northwestern University.
-But time and again, authorities have leveled the broad accusation of “outside agitators” to undermine or stifle protests, according to scholars who study social movements — and Morris is concerned that history is repeating itself.
+But time and again, authorities have leveled the broad accusation of “outside agitators” to undermine or stifle protests.

 ‘Outside agitator’ trope has a long history